Pioneers of Environmental & Toxic Exposure Litigation

 Hampshire obtained over $100 million in settlements and a jury verdict of $236 million against ExxonMobil, the only non-settling defendant, after a three-month trial.
 State v.
 Exxon Mobil Corp., 126 A.3d 266 (N.H.
 2015) (affirming verdict).
 New Hampshire won this verdict after the jury deliberated for 90 minutes.
 Before the trial, Pawa argued and won three interlocutory appeals to the New Hampshire Supreme Court, including one that established the state’s parens patriae authority to sue for contamination in private drinking water wells throughout the state.
 See, e.g., State v.
 Hess Corp., 20 A.3d 212 (N.H.
 2011) (sustaining parens patriae authority to seek private well damages).
 Krass also litigated nearly every aspect of this case for over a decade and handled the trial examination of expert and state witnesses.
 Kelman was on the briefing team for the case.

 Seeger Weiss is involved in some of the most important environmental cases in the country.
-The firm represents Vermont in litigation against 3M and DuPont for pollution of the state’s land and waters with the PFAS “forever chemicals” and recently helped New Hampshire bring a lawsuit against Monsanto for polluting state waters with PCBs, which resulted in a $25 million settlement in 2022.
-The firm represents numerous other states and public entities in environmental cases, including PCBs cases on behalf of the City of Burlington (VT), City of Los Angeles, and the state of New Jersey, and a natural resource damages case on behalf of the state of New Jersey against The Sherwin-Williams Company for substantial toxic contamination at was once the largest paint manufacturing facility in the world in Gibbsboro, NJ.
+The firm represents Vermont and Maine in litigation against 3M and DuPont for pollution of the states’ land and water with the PFAS “forever chemicals” and recently helped New Hampshire bring a lawsuit against Monsanto for polluting state waters with PCBs, which resulted in a $25 million settlement in 2022.
+The firm represents numerous other states and public entities in environmental cases, including PCBs cases on behalf of the City of Burlington (VT), City of Los Angeles, and the state of New Jersey, nine Illinois cities and villages on Lake Michigan, and a natural resource damages case on behalf of the state of New Jersey against The Sherwin-Williams Company for substantial toxic contamination at was once the largest paint manufacturing facility in the world in Gibbsboro, NJ.

 Chris Seeger has led some of the most complex, high-profile litigations in the United States, including in toxic torts and product liability cases.
 Seeger received the most multidistrict litigation (MDL) appointments of any lawyer in the nation between 2016 and 2019, according to a recent ALM study.
 Stephen Weiss has (among other things) represented relators in some of the nation’s largest and most notable recoveries, including in a case involving a $3 billion recovery against GlaxoSmithKline.
 David Buchanan focuses on large, national, high-stakes cases, generally destined for trial, where he has obtained multiple jury verdicts in excess of $100 million.